coder/code-server/README.md

 ### Binaries

-1. [Download a binary](https://github.com/codercom/code-server/releases) (Linux and OSX supported.
+1. [Download a binary](https://github.com/codercom/code-server/releases) (Linux and OS X supported.
 Windows coming soon)
 2. Start the binary with the project directory as the first argument

     ```